jmcoholich/jmcoholich.github.io/content/post/FoundationPose/index.md

 Here are the results after adding temporal consistency and labels:

 {{< youtube ilF_YeErRAM >}}
-The labels that tell FoundationPose when to stop and reinitialize tracking significantly improve the pose estimates.
+The labels that indicate when FoundationPose should top and reinitialize tracking significantly improve the pose estimates.

 <!-- And for the two other tasks: